When motivated, leading companies can make fast and decisive improvements that can benefit millions of animals, each and every year.

 Compassion’s ongoing work with the food industry to investigate supply chain solutions and stimulate the market for higher welfare chicken has led to a revolution in broiler welfare.

-The Better Chicken Commitment asks for a reduced stocking density (to 30kg/m2), use of approved breeds with proven good welfare outcomes, the provision of natural light, pecking substrates and perches, with humane slaughter methods and third party auditing.
+The European Chicken Commitment asks for a reduced stocking density (to 30kg/m2), use of approved breeds with proven good welfare outcomes, the provision of natural light, pecking substrates and perches, with humane slaughter methods and third party auditing.